alecmuffett/eotk/README.md

 * onion scratch-directory name changes:
   * was: `projects.d/tweep.d/abcdefghijklmnopqrstuvwxyza-v3.d/port-80.sock`
   * now: `projects.d/tweep.d/abcdefghijklmnopqrst-v3.d/port-80.sock`
-  * this may mean some scratch directories are remade
+  * :warning: this means that some scratch directories may be are remade, so a full restart is advisable after updating
 * https certificate path-name changes
   * was: HTTPS certificate files used the full onion address
   * now: onion HTTPS certificates are now expected to be installed in